-These mistakes could destroy your ministry–and your reputation.
+These 4 social media blunders could destroy your ministry–and your reputation.

 Gloria Gadsden, from East Stroudsburg, Pennsylvania, was temporarily suspended that same year for posting, “Does anyone know where I can find a discreet hit man?
 Yes, it’s been that kind of day” and “had a good day today, DIDN’T want to kill even one student :-).
 Now Friday was a different story.”
 Gadsden thought the posts would only be viewable by her family and friends-but one of her students saw the post and reported it.